rbdannenberg/arco/doc/ugens.md

 The `trig` unit generator detects audio onsets and the presence of audio.

-`/arco/trig/new id repl_addr inp window threshold pause` - Create
+`/arco/trig/new id repl_addr input window threshold pause` - Create
-`trig` object which takes input from `inp` and computes RMS in 50% overlapping frames with square windows.
+`trig` object which takes input from `input` and computes RMS in 50% overlapping frames with square windows.
 The frame size is `window` (in samples, rounded up to a  multiple of BL).
 It the input is multi-channel, the channels are summed before taking the RMS.
 When the